Headless Commerce Explained

 “Headless commerce” is one the most debated and least understood eCommerce buzzwords.
 Loved by tech developers who have endless discussions about "headless nuances" and a bit mysterious for business people who often can't get what exactly headless commerce means, it is about to re-shape the eCommerce industry.

-We will cover Headless Commerce definition to set things straight, embracing technical issues and "translating" them into business values.
+In this article you will find a headless commerce definition which sets things straight, embracing technical issues and "translating" them into business values.

-Let’s take a deep dive into Headless Commerce approach.
+Let’s take a deep dive into the headless commerce approach.

-Headless Commerce definition on the surface looks pretty clear: it is a common term for software architecture, in which the central assumption is separating the UI (frontend) from the business logic (backend).
-These two layers communicate with each other via API, but there are no strict dependencies between them.
+Headless commerce is a term for software architecture in which the central assumption is separating the UI (frontend) from the business logic (backend).
+These two layers communicate via API, and there are no strict dependencies between them.

-Headless Commerce meaning, however, may seem a bit vague as it requires a deep understanding of the values of separating these two units.
-So, what does Headless Commerce MEAN?
+Headless commerce meaning, however, may seem a bit vague as it requires a deep understanding of the value of separating these two units.

 This type of software architecture opens up almost limitless possibilities in terms of customizations, speeds up time-to-market, and enables eCommerce brands to enrich and differentiate the customer experience.